Dominion (card game): Initial development

 Vaccarino was a software developer in the 1980s and 1990s.
-At this time, he created supplements for Dungeons and Dragons and created games based on existing board games.
-After the release of Magic: The Gathering in 1993, he began designing more seriously and created a 90-card fan expansion, Edge of the World, and became an informal contributor towards additional Magic works; he is credited in the official Magic rulebook.
-Later, he developed several game ideas and discussed them with Magics creator, Richard Garfield.
+At this time, he created supplements for Dungeons & Dragons and created games based on existing board games.
+After the release of Magic: The Gathering in 1993, he began designing more seriously and created a 90-card fan expansion, Edge of the World, and became an informal contributor towards additional Magic works; he is credited in the official rulebook.
+Vaccarino has said that Magic inspired him to design games, and introduced him both to games with drafting and to cards with interacting rules.
+Later, he developed several game ideas and discussed them with Richard Garfield, the creator of Magic.

 In 2006, Vaccarino invented the deck-building mechanic while working on a fantasy adventure card game called "Spirit Warriors II".
 He struggled with the mechanics before a deadline of showing the game to his gaming group, and spent a weekend stripping it down to its core elements; specifically, having problems with introducing new cards over the course of the game, Vaccarino opted to simply have all cards available at the start.
 The game immediately became popular with his gaming group, overshadowing the usual staples, including Magic, for the next two years.

 With this success, Vaccarino began looking to refine and publish the game.
 During the 2007 Origins Game Fair, Vaccarino demonstrated the game and gained the interest of Rio Grande Games.
 Shortly after he signed with Rio Grande, BoardGameGeek's columnists Valerie Putman and Dale Yu requested permission from Rio Grande to develop the game.
 During development, Dominion was called "Castle Builder", owing to its theme of building rooms in a castle, and then, later, "Game X".
 Yu came up with the final name of Dominion.
 Vaccarino had, early on, planned for the game to grow through expansions, though focused these on maintaining the core functionality of the game instead of immediately adding "exotic things"; this was to ensure that, if the game did take off, early expansions would not create incompatible sets of cards: one focused on the normal Dominion play, and others with a strange new mechanic.
 In a post to BoardGameGeek, Vaccarino suggested that he had originally planned seven different expansions, and, tuning the core game for release, brought cards into the base game that were originally planned for later expansions.

 After release

 As more expansions were released, Vaccarino added new rules to prevent undesirable game situations and permit new mechanics.
 In 2016, Rio Grande Games began releasing a second edition of the game, which improved layout and adjusted some card effects.
 The base game and Intrigue were most affected, as some cards were removed, more powerful ones were added, and the base cards were removed from Intrigue.
 Upgrade packs for players who already owned the first editions of these sets were also sold.
+Second-edition versions of the Seaside, Prosperity, Hinterlands, Cornucopia, and Guilds expansions, similarly phasing out some old cards and introducing new ones, were released in 2022 and 2024.